7h3730B/nix/README.md

 ### Proxmox install

 Change to uefi boot, add efi drive and add hdd to boot options then follow: https://pve.proxmox.com/wiki/OVMF/UEFI_Boot_Entries to add grub as boot option.

+# TODO:

+- set everything up!!!
+- switch to erase your darlings with zfs for some things?
+- draw a graph how everything is connected (home network, tailscale, syncthing)
+- setup syncthing